Tracardi/tracardi-api/docs/integration/js/context.md

 }
 ```

+Tracardi recognize these params and saves them in `session.context` and replaces profile ID with the profile ID
+referenced in `__tr_pid`

 !!!
+Warning

+    Profile must exist in Tracardi to be passed from domain to domain.
+If profile does not exist then
+    new profile ID will be generated and a Javascript warning will be logged: `Referred Tracardi Profile Id
+    {referred_profile_id} is invalid`.

+!!!
 Notice

     This feature is available from version 0.8.1 up.

-Tracardi recognize these params and saves them in `session.context`.

 ```json
 {